brentluna/pdfs/README.md

 - Redux
 - AWS S3
 - PostgreSQL Database
+- RSpec

 ## Description

 ### Auth
 I implemented my own auth, utilzing BCrypt to generate hashed password digests from user's passwords and SecureRandom to generate session tokens.
+I utilized Rspec to create some tests for the User Model, testing some aspects of auth as well as the model validations.

 ```ruby
 class User < ApplicationRecord